telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/various/view-date-range.md

     function scheduler_view_range(e) {
         var view = this.view();

-        //view has:
+        // The view has:
-        //startDate method, which returns the start date of the view
+        // A startDate method which returns the start date of the view.
-        //endDate method, which returns the end date of the view
+        // An endDate method which returns the end date of the view.

         $(".console").append("<p>" + kendo.format("view:: start: {0:d}; end: {1:d};", view.startDate(), view.endDate()) + "</p>");
     }